Found injured or sick wildlife?

 Ducks

-If an adult duck or young duckling is injured (e.g. bleeding, laying flat on ground or holding a wing in an abnormal position), please collect it and email us for further directions:
+If an adult duck or young duckling is injured (e.g. bleeding, laying flat on ground or holding a wing in an abnormal position), please collect it and email us for further directions.
+Note: No water or food!

 Swans

-Often waterfowl such as native Trumpeter Swans get leg or wing injuries.
-Note that they don’t always show signs of bird flu but can still infect other birds and die suddenly.
+Often waterfowl such as native Trumpeter or Tundra Swans get leg or wing injuries.
+Note that sick swans don’t always show signs of bird flu but can still infect other birds and die suddenly.
 If you have found an injured swan or young cygnet, email us first, as we need to ensure its capture will be done safely for humans & animals.

 Herons

-Often wading birds such as native Great Blue Herons get leg or wing injuries.
-If you have found an injured heron or a lone heron chick on the ground, email us for further directions prior to attempting capture of any herons:
+Often large wading birds such as Great Blue Herons sustain leg or wing injuries.
+Sometimes they are malnourished and lethargic or suffer from extreme heat in the Okanagan.
+If you have found an injured heron or a lone and immobile or lethargic heron chick on the ground, email us for further directions prior to attempting capture of any herons.

 Grebes

 Western and horned grebes can get grounded/found off water (esp. in the winter).
 They are diving birds that have to live on the water due to their unique physiology.
-If you find a grebe on land, please contact us as we are limited to how many we can house "on water" in our deep diving pools.
+Grebes can't take flight from or walk on land.
+If you have found a grebe on land, please contact us as we are limited to how many we can house "on water" in our deep diving pools and the season of admission is a deciding factor too.
+Diving birds such as these should not be housed on land for over 24hrs and gloves are mandatory to touch them in order to not ruin waterproofing.
+Please beware of sharp beaks they will use as a spear when approached by humans.

 Loons